-EDSE 482 The Inclusive Classroom (3 credits)
+EDSE 482 or EDSE 682 Inclusive Education for Students with Disabilities (3 credits)

 This course is offered every semester and addresses the rights and education of children with disabilities.
 This course covers the philosophical, legal and programmatic foundations of collaboration and partnerships, including legal implications, how legislation has affected the classroom, confidentiality and parental rights, changes in educational practices, roles and responsibilities of the general education teacher, as well as service delivery in rural and remote Alaska.
 Upon completion of this course, you will be able to differentiate instruction for all students and plan for accommodations for students with Individualized Education Programs (IEP) in the general education classroom.